 If your name is the title of a Greek play that is not a comedy, you fall under this trope and have an high chance of dying.

 Seymour Krelborn of Little Shop of Horrors is brought down by his desire for Audrey's love; he makes a Faustian Bargain of sorts with the plant to win her love.
-It turns out to be a Senseless Sacrifice: turns out Audrey loves him all the same, even without the fame brought by the fame.
+It turns out to be a Senseless Sacrifice: turns out Audrey loves him all the same, even without the fame brought by the bargain.

 Elphaba "My road of good intentions lead where such roads always lead..."
 No matter how hard she tries to do what's right, she cannot win.